mcimini/lang-n-assert/README.md

 <i>Language logics</i> are being proposed by this tool and its associated paper: <i>Coming Soon.
 Paper submitted, currently under review</i>.

-Lang-n-Assert is an automated theorem prover for a language logic.
+Lang-n-Assert is an automated prover for a language logic.

 # <a name="instructions"></a>Instructions